 - emotional and physical recovery from birth

-- infant behavior
+- infant sleep cycles

-- basic newborn care
+- basic baby care and soothing techniques

 Postpartum doulas provide non-medical care to the mother, partner, and family during the transition of a new baby.
 Doulas make sure the family is supported and informed, which allows parents to focus on their baby/babies, partners and other children.
 Postpartum doulas also assist with lactation support, non-medical newborn care, parenting resources, nutritional support and meal preparation, light household tasks and baby-related errands.